-How have the lives of French women changed in the last 30 years?
+How have the lives of French women changed in the last three decades?

-It touched upon everything from sex to infidelity and from independence to equality and has been backed by French feminist author Elisabeth Badinter.
+The 2014 study touched upon everything from sex to infidelity and from independence to equality and was backed by French feminist author Elisabeth Badinter.

 1. What makes French women happy?